Add an AI Chat Widget in 1 Line of JavaScript

 - Anything legally consequential.
 Lease terms, insurance claims, medical advice.
 The widget escalates; a human resolves.

 The escalation path: webhook fires when the agent decides it can't help, your support team gets pinged in Slack/email/CRM, they pick up the conversation.
 The visitor doesn't have to repeat themselves — the transcript travels with the handoff.
+Every chat session is logged and searchable in the dashboard; the chats docs explain how to review transcripts and export the extracted fields.

 Common mistakes